Betting against the laws of physics.

 The original wager was:

-WAGER ONE: I, David Rice ("Desertphile") will wager US$1,000 on the proposition that by the end of year 2016 there will have been set another record high global average temperature as recorded by NASA GISS's GLB.Ts+dSST dataset.That wager no longer exists: the deadline year (2016) has been reached.
+WAGER ONE, YEAR 2012: I, David Rice ("Desertphile") will wager US$1,000 on the proposition that by the end of year 2016 there will have been set another record high global average temperature as recorded by NASA GISS's GLB.Ts+dSST dataset.That wager no longer exists: the deadline year (2016) has been reached.

-Ten of the past twelve years have been warmer than the year 2006 global average temperature, while one has been cooler and one tied with yeasr 2006.
-If any denier out there had the guts to put money on their publicly stated position, they would have lost, and by about +0.36c.
+Ten of the past fourteen years have been warmer than the year 2006 global average temperature, while four have been cooler.
+If any denier out there had the guts to put money on their publicly stated position, they would have lost, and by about +0.37c: A RESULT THEY NEW WOULD HAPPEN!

-> However I also have a second wager that is still available.
-That wager states:
+> I also had a second wager that has ended.
+That wagers stated:

 A partial list (660+) of some of the international science organizations that have issued statements about human-caused climate change being a major threat to our well-being: pro-consensus-orgs.htm